Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 Most Arduinos have I2C communication hardware built in.
 Curiously, that I2C hardware can be accessed by using the analog pins A4 and A5; that is what we will do with the Arduino Nano.
 Some Arduinos have other pins that can also access the I2C hardware.

-The "Resources" page has some more details on this interface:
+The "Resources" page has much more detail on this interface:
 - https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/README.md

 ### The Circuit - Two Arduinos